YGuang233/mkdocs_test/docs/zh/docs/resources/management-tasks.md

 ...so, you are a [team member of FastAPI](./fastapi-people.md#team){.internal-link target=_blank}?
 Wow, you are so cool! 😎

-You can help with everything on [Help FastAPI - Get Help](./help-fastapi.md){.internal-link target=_blank} the same ways as external contributors.
+You can help with everything on [Help FastAPI-Channels - Get Help](./help-fastapi-channels.md){.internal-link target=_blank} the same ways as external contributors.
 But additionally, there are some tasks that only you (as part of the team) can perform.

 Here are the general instructions for the tasks you can perform.